 Lightroom also excels in another area: photo organization.
 Lightroom makes it incredibly easy to sort and manage your photos as you see fit.
 You can even batch edit a ton of photos at once for a consistent look.
 And, just like Photoshop, you can use Adobe’s cloud storage to hop back and forth between platforms making the organization part of Lightroom even more useful.

-Lightroom is free to download, but if you want to access features like batch editing and cloud storage, you’ll need to pay for it.
+Lightroom is free to download, but you’ll need to pay for it if you want to access features like batch editing and cloud storage.
 As we said earlier, you can get Lightroom included in the Adobe Photography bundle alongside Photoshop for $9.99 a month with 20 GB of cloud storage (which is expandable).
 You can also get Lightroom by itself for $9.99 a month with 1 TB of cloud storage if you don’t need Photoshop.

 Affinity Photo is a newer program than Photoshop, sporting a more modern design and smoother overall feel.
 Just like Photoshop, Affinity Photo for the iPad is still powerful enough to edit and fine-tune photos, create composites, and use unlimited layers with real-time blend modes.
 It also features some options tailored to the iPad, such as Apple Pencil support.

-If you don’t want to pay the premium price of Photoshop while still getting a fully fledged photo editor for your iPad, Affinity Photo is definitely your best choice.
+If you don’t want to pay the premium price of Photoshop while still getting a full photo editor for your iPad, Affinity Photo is definitely your best choice.
 Affinity Photo only costs a one-time payment of $19.99.

 While the other two programs we’ve already discussed were brought over to the iPad, Pixelmator Photo was made from the ground up for tablets.
 That doesn’t mean it skimps out on features either—it can still crop and mix photos, do in-depth color balancing, and batch edit large groups of photos.
 There are even some AI-powered editing tools, so that way the program does some of the work for you.